jeffstieler/atlas-help/packer/builds/build-environment.html.md

 ### Files

-All files in the uploading package (via [Packer push or GitHub](/help/packer/builds/starting)), and any [linked applications](/help/packer/builds/linked-applications) are available on the filesystem of the build environment.
+All files in the uploading package (via [Packer push or GitHub](/help/packer/builds/starting)), and the application from the [build pipeline](/help/applications/build-pipeline) are available on the filesystem of the build environment.

 You can use the file icon on the running build to show a list of